 There are one or two possible reasons why your LED lights flickering when you dim them.

-In many cases you cannot use a standard wall plate dimmer to dim LED lights.
+In many cases, you cannot use a standard wall plate dimmer to dim LED lights.

-The standard wall plate dimmer you see in most homes and offices is either a leading-edge, or trailing-edge TRIAC dimmer.
+The standard wall plate dimmer you see in most homes and offices is either a leading-edge, or trailing-edge dimmer.

-These type of dimmers chop the 240VAC input.
+These types of dimmers chop the 240VAC input.
 The LED driver needs to have been designed to specifically work with this type of dimmer switch.
 To do this it needs to have "AC Phase Cut Dimming".

 Power Supplies Australia stocks two different series of LED driver with AC phase cut dimming.

-CONSTANT VOLTAGE LED DRIVERS
+AC Phase Cut Dimming CONSTANT VOLTAGE LED DRIVERS